Chris Froome’s Nutrition Strategies for Cycling; And Winning the Le Tour de France

 Alicia Edge

-Chris Froome’s Nutrition Journey to Win the Le Tour de France
+Chris Froome’s Nutrition Strategies for Cycling; And Winning the Le Tour de France

-So, what does it take to fuel a winning performance?
-What does Chris do when away from the bike and the road??
+What does it take to fuel a winning performance?

-A quick look at his social media pages highlights a selection of low-carb options.
+A glance at his social media reveals a variety of low-carb meal options.

 View this post on Instagram